-WHO estimates that 4.2 million people globally met an untimely death in 2016 due to indoor air pollution linked to combustion. pollution linked to combustion, including generators.
+WHO estimates that 4.2 million people globally met an untimely death in 2016 due to indoor air pollution linked to combustion.

 The rampant use of back-up generators is also a substantial source of noise pollution.
 The situation is so acute that Nigerian superstar singer and songwriter Tekno captured it in his 2016 hit song Rara, writing